How to Configure a Droplet as a VPC Gateway

 find /etc -type f -atime -1

-If /etc/sysconfig/iptables is in the list, the iptables configuration will run at startup.
+If /etc/sysconfig/iptables is in the list, the iptables configuration runs at startup.

 Configure Backend Droplets